-Since 1968, Arvon has been offering people time and space to write.
+Since 1968, Arvon has been offering people time and space to write, with an annual programme of residential courses and retreats at three rural writing houses – in Devon, Shropshire and Yorkshire.
 In beautiful countryside, with expert tuition from leading authors and the support of other like-minded writers, you can feed your imagination and let your stories flourish.

-Our 2014 adult programme covers a wide range of genres, for all levels of experience, from beginners to emerging and published writers.
-We also run Arvon City, our three-day non-residential creative writing courses in city centres.
+Our adult programme covers a wide range of genres, for all levels of experience, from beginners to emerging and published writers.
 A third of all our courses are with schools and community groups.

 We offer you more than a writing course.
 We’ve cultivated the ideal environment for your creativity to thrive.
 Time and time again, we hear how surprised and delighted people are by the results of their Arvon week, and how the experience has boosted their confidence and creativity long after.